walles/git-commit-message-plus/README.md

 ### TODO

-- Test doing `git commit` in a `jira-123` branch, then type "j" as the first letter.
-Verify that we get a suggestion.
-I have a feeling completion doesn't activate properly.
-- Add a Quick fix for switching between [] and : style JIRA issue ID prefixes
 - Highlight current branch name in the Git metadata
 - Validate code formatting in CI and fail on violations
 - Fail CI on linter warnings